Easy2Boot Multi-Boot USB-Stick

 IMPORTANT: If you used a Boot-Stick and left it plugged in while booting into Windows or you insert the Stick under Windows and you see an error message, you may have to update the BIOS and create a new Boot-Stick or look here for a solution or there for old machines!

 Naturally you need to know how to boot from USB flash drives.

-Since v.1.89 it's an executable (but you can unpack it with e.g. 7-Zip) instead of an archive file.
-A doubleclick extracts content to a new folder and Make_E2B.exe (Screenshot) will start immediately.
+Installation using the executable (you can also unpack it with e.g. 7-Zip): A doubleclick extracts content to a new folder and Make_E2B.exe (Screenshot) will start immediately.
 Installation and updates made really easy also for newbies!

-Boot-Stick preparation with RMPrepUSB (many features for advanced users and specialists in several languages): Download and unpack the RMPrepUSB-Archive, install the program or use the portable version, download and unpack the Easy2Boot-Zip and copy your downloaded ISO or IMG image files to the appropriate folders under _ISO, start RMPrepUSB, follow the settings (standard, best compatibility) you see on the Screenshot, click on Prepare Drive, wait til ready and boot your machine with the E2B-Stick.
+Boot-Stick preparation with RMPrepUSB (many features for advanced users and specialists in several languages): Download and unpack the RMPrepUSB-Archive, install the program or use the portable version, unpack the downloaded executable and copy your downloaded ISO or IMG image files to the appropriate folders under _ISO, start RMPrepUSB, follow the settings (standard, best compatibility) you see on the Screenshot, click on Prepare Drive, wait til ready and boot your machine with the E2B-Stick.